Kyle Brady: Personal life

 A 2004 Sports Illustrated article noted Brady is a U.S. Civil War buff.

 In 2004 Brady earned his pilot's license.
+Brady flies a Cirrus SR-22 airplane.

 On March 21, 2009, he threw out the first pitch at opening day ceremonies for the Green Cove Springs Athletic Association Little League Baseball.
 He served as honorary chairman of the 2009 Big 33 Football Classic.

+In May 2013, he earned his law degree from Florida Coastal School of Law.
+Brady currently owns his own business practicing real estate law.